umairrrkhan/End-to-End-Text-Processing-and-Generation-using-GPT-2/README.md

 1. **Data Cleaning**: The dataset was cleaned to remove low-quality and irrelevant data.
 The cleaning process included removing programming language entries, cleaning text content, detecting English language, and filtering only English content.
 2. **Tokenization**: The text data was tokenized using the GPT-2 tokenizer, with padding and truncation applied to handle input sequences of varying lengths.
-3. **Training**: The model was fine-tuned for 3 epochs with a batch size of 4 and a learning rate of 2e-5.
+3. **Training**: The model was fine-tuned for 3 epochs with a batch size of 8 and a learning rate of 2e-5.
 The training process was monitored using the training loss and performance on a validation set.
-4. **Evaluation**: The model was evaluated using metrics such as perplexity, BLEU score, and ROUGE score.
+4. **Evaluation**: The model was evaluated using metrics such as perplexity, BLEU score.
 Human evaluation was also conducted to gain insights into the model's strengths and weaknesses.

 ## Model Architecture